 c.
-Stigma inhibits learning - stigma can kill

-We recognise that the stigma surrounding suicide and mental illness can be both a barrier to seeking help and a barrier to offering help.
-Gargrave CE VC Primary School is dedicated to tackling suicide stigma.
+Stigma inhibits learning - stigma can kill We recognise that the stigma surrounding suicide and mental illness can be both a barrier to seeking help and a barrier to offering help.
+[Name of school or college] is dedicated to tackling suicide stigma.
 We will promote open, sensitive talk in our language and in our working relationships that does not stigmatise and perpetuate taboos.